Dorzolamide and Timolol Ophthalmic Solution

 High pressure in the eye may damage the optic nerve.
 This may lead to loss of vision and possible blindness.
 There generally are few symptoms that you can feel to tell you whether you have high pressure within your eye.
 Your doctor needs to examine your eyes to determine this.
 If you have high pressure in your eye, you will need your pressure checked and your eyes examined regularly.

-Do not use Dorzolamide HCl/Timolol Maleate Ophthalmic Solution if you have:
+Do not use Dorzolamide Hydrochloride–Timolol Maleate if you have: